Introduction

 More than preparation, the mathematics section for CLAT tests your skills against time or under timed conditions.

 So it’s pretty apparent that passing this section won’t be easy.
-This post will review some important topics, a swift approach to logical reasoning, and some tips and tricks.
+This post will review some important topics, a swift approach to quantitative techniques, and some tips and tricks.
 So, read along.

 CLAT Quantitative Techniques: Key Points

-Compared to the other sections of the CLAT exam, Elementary Mathematics is less subjective and clearer.
-The key is that the part not only has straightforward questions but also has the lowest weightage at only 10%.
+Compared to the other sections of the CLAT exam, the Quantitative Techniques section, while passage-based, is still considered more straightforward since it draws from elementary 10th-standard mathematics.
+The key is that the section not only has structured, data-driven questions but also has the lowest weightage at only 10%.

 Focusing on these points below as you prepare for the Quantitative Techniques section of CLAT will be very helpful.